developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the Contract Version of that Schema that is being used.

 The Contract Version is expressed in the form _&lt;major&gt;.&lt;minor&gt;_ (e.g. 1.5).
-- The value of _&lt;major&gt;_ will change when there is significant change in the Managed Configurations supported by OemConfig, such as when a change of Android version enables major new functionality.
+- The value of _&lt;major&gt;_ changes when there is significant change in the Managed Configurations supported by OemConfig, such as when a change of Android version enables major new functionality.
-- The value of _&lt;minor&gt;_ will change when there is some less significant change in the Managed Configurations supported by OemConfig, such as when one or a few additional Managed Configurations are added.
+- The value of _&lt;minor&gt;_ changes when there is some less significant change in the Managed Configurations supported by OemConfig, such as when one or a few additional Managed Configurations are added.
-- Neither value value will change if changes to the Schema do not affect the Managed Configurations supported by OemConfig, such as when changes are purely cosmetic.
+- Neither value value changes if changes to the Schema do not affect the Managed Configurations supported by OemConfig, such as when changes are purely cosmetic.
 - See the Managed Configuration **Schema UI Revision** for more information on changes that are purely cosmetic and hence do not affect the Contract Version.